ortus-docs/coldbox-docs/digging-deeper/recipes/coldbox-exception-handling.md

 Interceptors are designed to be decoupled classes that can react to announced events, thus an event-driven approach.
 You can have as many CFCs listening to the `onInvalidEvent` event and react accordingly without them ever knowing about each other and doing one job and one job only.
 This is a much more flexible and decoupled approach than calling a single event handler where you will procedurally decide what happens in an invalid event.

-The `interceptData` argument receives the following variables:
+The `data` argument receives the following variables:

 * `invalidEvent` : The invalid event string
 * `ehBean` : The internal ColdBox event handler bean